 If you want to only allow TLS on your site, we have you covered.
 We've built a switch into the request settings that will allow you to force unencrypted requests over to TLS.
 It works by returning a 301 Moved Permanently response to any unencrypted request, which redirects to the TLS equivalent.
 For instance, making a request for http://www.example.com/foo.jpeg would redirect to https://www.example.com/foo.jpeg.

 WARNING: Requests can still happen over HTTP first even if you force a TLS redirect using these instructions.
-To keep this from happening, enable HTTP Strict Transport Security (HSTS) in addition to following the steps below.
+To keep this from happening, enable HTTP Strict Transport Security (HSTS).

 To force a TLS redirect, follow these steps:

 - Log in to the Fastly web interface and click the Configure link.

 - From the service menu, select the appropriate service.

 - Click the Edit configuration button and then select Clone active.
 The Domains page appears.

 - Click the Settings link.
 The Settings page appears.

 Click the Create request setting button.
 The Create a request setting page appears.

 - Fill out the Create a request setting fields as follows: